glouppe/info8004-advanced-machine-learning/lecture1-gnp.md

 Hyper-parameters:
 - The length scale $\ell$ describes the smoothness of the function.
 - The output variance $\sigma^2$ determines the average distance of the function away from its mean.

+???

+Intuition:
+- When $\ell$ is large, the argument tends to $0$, therefore the exponential tends to $1$.
+Elements are highly correlated!
+- When $\ell$ is small, the argument tends to $-\infty$, therefore the exponential tends $0$.
+Elements are not correlated!

 ---